List of Grim & Evil characters

-The American animated television series Grim & Evil created by Maxwell Atoms for Cartoon Network.
-It consists of two segments which were eventually spun off into their own series, The Grim Adventures of Billy & Mandy and Evil Con Carne.
+The American animated television series Grim & Evil was created by Maxwell Atoms for Cartoon Network.
+It consists of two segments which were eventually spun off into their own series: The Grim Adventures of Billy & Mandy and Evil Con Carne.

-The Grim Adventures of Billy & Mandy follows two children, a dimwitted yet well-meaning boy named Billy (voiced by Richard Steven Horvitz) and a brilliant yet sinister girl named Mandy (voiced by Grey DeLisle).
+The Grim Adventures of Billy & Mandy follows two children: a dimwitted yet well-meaning boy named Billy (voiced by Richard Steven Horvitz) and a brilliant yet sinister girl named Mandy (voiced by Grey DeLisle).
 After winning a limbo game to save Billy's pet hamster, the two gain The Grim Reaper (voiced by Greg Eagles) as their best friend for eternity and come across many supernatural or otherworldly characters and locations throughout the series.

-Its sister show, Evil Con Carne, follows the brain of a playboy who wants to rule the world with his general Skarr and his lover, Major Doctor Ghastly.
+Its sister show, Evil Con Carne, follows the brain of a playboy who wants to rule the world with his general, Skarr, and his lover, Major Doctor Ghastly.
 Since Hector Con Carne is attached to a bear named Boskov, Hector wants to find the rest of his body parts and take over the world.